 Therefore localization testing is defined as ensuring that a web application or software is localized correctly.
 This is where proxies can be handy.
 But before we focus our attention on it, let’s focus on some of the significant challenges of localized testing.

-To ensure that local currencies, languages, and other promotional materials are displayed correctly for all the locations/countries that your website caters is quite a challenging process.
+Ensuring that local currencies, languages, and other promotional materials are displayed correctly for all the locations/countries your website caters to is challenging.
 For instance, if you need to make sure that your website performs and is available from Tokyo to Los Angeles (Via Europe) and from Moscow to Cape Town, you could do either of the following:

 With this method, for instance, if you want to view the Chinese version of the website, you could set the code similar to the following in your website in a button or a flag:

-Setting flags like the above is more accessible, but it will not return accurate test results.
-To experience the website as your visitors would, you need to access the website from the precise geo-location.
+Setting flags like the above is more accessible but will not return accurate test results.
+To experience the website as your visitors would, you need to access the website from precise geolocation.

 As we discussed in the previous section, hiring testers for different locations will not be scalable.
-Also, if your localized content is not displaying correctly, you’re risking losing a substantial amount of your sales.
+Also, if your localized content is not displaying correctly, you risk losing a substantial amount of your sales.
 However, when you use proxy servers, it will be scalable.